jboss-developer/jboss-eap-quickstarts/spring-kitchensink-springmvctest/README.md

 Author: Marius Bogoevici, Tejas Mehta, Joshua Wilson
 Level: Intermediate
 Technologies: JSP, JPA, JSON, Spring, JUnit
-Summary: The  `spring-kitchensink-springmvctest` quickstart demonstrates how to create an MVC application using JSP, JPA 2.0 and Spring 4.x.
+Summary: The  `spring-kitchensink-springmvctest` quickstart demonstrates how to create an MVC application using JSP, JPA and Spring 4.x.
 Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The  `spring-kitchensink-springmvctest` quickstart demonstrates how to create an MVC application using JSP, JPA 2.0 and Spring 4.x in Red Hat JBoss Enterprise Application Platform.
+The  `spring-kitchensink-springmvctest` quickstart demonstrates how to create an MVC application using JSP, JPA and Spring 4.x in Red Hat JBoss Enterprise Application Platform.

 * This module adds `MemberMockMVCTest.java` to showcase a use case of `MockMVC` and `RestTemplate` to test the MVC aspect of the application.